National Day of Prayer for the Protection of Native American Sacred Places

 1506 Broadway Boulder CO

 As part of its mission, the Native American Rights Fund has long advocated for sacred site protection, religious freedom efforts, and cultural rights.
-NARF has expanded its efforts to protect sacred places, lands that are sacred and precious to Native Americans.
-Suzan Shown Harjo (Cheyenne & Hodulgee Muscogee), NARF’s partner on this issue and a national leader in the protection of sacred places, explains, “Native and non-Native people gather at this Solstice time for ceremonies and events to honor sacred places.… Observances are necessary because Native Peoples are engaged in myriad struggles with developers that endanger or destroy Native sacred places.”
+NARF has expanded its efforts to protect sacred places, lands that are sacred and precious to Native Americans, such as Bears Ears National Monument.
+Morning Star Institute President Suzan Shown Harjo (Cheyenne and Hodulgee Muscogee), NARF’s partner on this issue and a national leader in the protection of sacred places, explains, “Native and non-Native people gather at the Solstice time for ceremonies and events to honor sacred places, and to show support for protecting them.
+Observances are necessary because Native Peoples are engaged in myriad struggles with developers that endanger or destroy Native sacred places.”

 If you have any questions, please contact Katrina Mora at (303) 447-8760.